maidersonn/Pokedex/README.md

 This project needs an api to work.
 It is set in an environmental variable.

-You can find the api code here : https://github.com/maidersonn/Pokedex-Back
+You can find the api code here : https://github.com/maidersonn/Pokedex-Back Run the back of this proyect and set up the environmental variable of front.

+npm run start